 The first step to becoming more adaptable is coming to terms with the fact that your workplace and industry are constantly evolving.

 For example, the most prominent way organizations are evolving is through the utilization of new tools and software.
 With the workforce advancing digitally and becoming more accustom to working remote, grasping new technology and software (such as video conferencing) is crucial.

 With today’s constantly changing work environment, it is crucial that you be prepared for any type of change.
 This means you are always taking measures to learn, grow, and expand your working knowledge.
 Here are some things you can do:

-It’s always good to learn a new skill and with the increasing reliance on technology, you never know when it will be necessary for your job function.
+It’s always good to learn a new skill, and with the increasing reliance on technology, you never know when it will be necessary for your job function.
 Taking a class to learn a relevant skill will not only help you be prepared for inevitable change, it will also help you remain valuable in an increasingly competitive work environment.

 Insanity is defined as doing the same thing over and over again and expecting different results.
 You’ve heard this a hundred times before, but how often have you applied it to your work?
 In other words, what have you changed in order to grow in your workplace recently?
 If your answer is nothing, then it’s time for you to take a new approach.

 Explore different methods for accomplishing your goals or try to leave your comfort zone.
 For example, if you work in sales and have started relying on your own personal script for making the sale, try something new and drop the script.
 Talk to the customer as if they’re your best friend, worst case scenario, you’ll learn what doesn’t work.
 However, say you stuck to your script and you continued to get the same amount of sales – the problem? – those sales will never grow.
 The only way to grow is to try something new.
-If you are consistently taking a new approach in the workplace, you will be able to quickly adapt to even major changes.